+For constructive tasks with automatically derivable intermediate solutions, \name enables large-scale labeled data generation for supervised fine-tuning (SFT).
+In these tasks, such as datacenter capacity planning, each query defines a transformation from an initial state $S_0$ to a target state $S_n$. \name then automatically synthesizes the full action sequence $a_1, a_2, \ldots, a_n$ that reaches $S_n$.
+We use these dynamically generated action traces as ground-truth supervision for SFT.

-For constructive network tasks where intermediate solution steps can be automatically generated, \name enables large-scale labeled data generation to support scalable supervised fine-tuning (SFT) of LLMs.
-To evaluate SFT performance under varying training distributions, we fine-tune four QWen-7B models on different subsets of datacenter capacity planning queries: Level-1 (800 samples), Level-2 (600), Level-3 (600), and a mixed dataset covering all levels (2000).
-Each model is then evaluated across all levels using correctness and safety metrics (Figure~\ref{fig:eval:sft}).
+To study how well a model fine-tuned on one level generalizes to other levels, we fine-tune four Qwen-7B models on different subsets of datacenter capacity planning queries: Level-1 (800), Level-2 (600), Level-3 (600), and a mixed dataset spanning all levels (2000).
+Each model is then evaluated across all levels using the correctness and safety metrics (Figure~\ref{fig:eval:sft}).

-Correctness results reveal clear signs of overfitting: each model performs well on its own training level but fails to generalize to others.
-For example, the SFT-Level-2 model achieves perfect correctness on Level-2 tasks but collapses on Level-3 ones.
-In contrast, the model trained on the full dataset performs effectively, maintaining over 0.96 correctness across all levels.
+Correctness results show clear overfitting: each model performs well on its own training level but degrades sharply on others.
+For example, the SFT-Level-2 model reaches perfect correctness on Level-2 but fails on Level-3.
+Only the mixed-level model generalizes well, maintaining over 0.96 correctness across all levels.

 Interestingly, safety scores remain more stable.
-Even when correctness degrades, models often preserve structural integrity, suggesting that safety constraints are more transferable across task complexities.
-For instance, although the SFT-Level-2 model fails to produce correct solutions on Level-3 tasks, it still maintains reasonable safety, indicating partial generalization of constraint adherence independent of exact queries.
+Even when correctness drops, models often preserve structural validity, which suggests that safety constraints transfer more readily across task complexities.
+For example, the SFT-Level-2 model fails on Level-3 in correctness but still achieves reasonable safety, indicating partial transfer of constraint adherence.

-Overall, \name provides a practical framework for producing scalable SFT examples for constructive type of network applications, which demonstrably boosts model performance.
-However, it is crucial to rigorously evaluate the SFT model's ability to generalize to unseen task types and configurations to prevent drawing overconfident conclusions.
+Overall, \name provides a practical framework for generating scalable SFT data for constructive network tasks, and this supervision clearly improves model performance.
+However, we still need rigorous evaluation on unseen task types and configurations to avoid overestimating generalization.